Wuntenn/Wuntenn/README.md

 ### Hi there 👋

 Welcome to my area on Github.

-My name is Daron Jones, however you may find me online by the name Wuntenn (pronounced "one-ten" which is my birthdate: The 1st Octobe - Shh!).
+My name is Daron Jones, however you may find me online by the name Wuntenn (pronounced👂🏾 "one-ten").
+One-ten or The First of October in the UK is my birthdate and coicidentally Nigerian independence day!

 There isn't much here to show by the way of personal code stammples.
 I guess I'm an introvert coder (most of my projects are private! 😅).